autocrypt/protected-headers/draft-protected-headers.in.md

 (describe the problems ProtonMail/TutaNota have, discuss potential solutions)

-Usability Impact of Obscured Message-ID
+Usability Impact of Obscured Message-ID {#obscured-message-id}
 ---------------------------------------

 Current MUA implementations rely on the outermost Message-ID for message processing and indexing purposes.
 This processing often happens before any decryption is even attempted.
-Attempting to send messages with an obscured Message-ID header would result in several MUAs not correctly processing this mail, and would likely be seen as a degradation by users.
+Attempting to send a message with an obscured Message-ID header would result in several MUAs not correctly processing the message, and would likely be seen as a degradation by users.

+Furthermore, a legacy MUA replying to a message with an obscured `Message-ID:` would be likely to produce threading information (`References:`, `In-Reply-To:`) that would be misunderstood by the original sender.
+Implementors generally disapprove of breaking threads.

 Usability Impact of Obscured From/To/Cc
 ---------------------------------------

-The impact of obscuring From/To/Cc headers has similar issues as discussed with obscuring the Message-ID header, even if likely to a lesser degree.
+The impact of obscuring `From:`, `To:`, and `Cc:` headers has similar issues as discussed with obscuring the `Message-ID:` header in {{obscured-message-id}}.

+In addition, obscuring these headers is likely to cause difficulties for a legacy client attempting formulate a correct reply (or "reply all") to a given message.

 Mailinglist munges From: or In-Reply-To: headers